dotnet/docs/docs/core/whats-new/dotnet-core-3-0.md

 ## C# 8.0

-C# 8 is also part of this release, which includes nullable, async streams, and more patterns.
+C# 8.0 is also part of this release, which includes the nullable reference types feature, async streams, and more patterns.
 For more information about C# 8.0 features, see [What's new in C# 8.0](../../csharp/whats-new/csharp-8.md).

 ## .NET Standard 2.1